Glucofage Long, 500 mg 30 pcs

 Overdose

-Symptoms: when using metformin at a dose of 85 g (42.5 times the maximum daily dose) the development of hypoglycemia was not observed, but in this case the development of lactacidosis was observed.
-Significant overdose or associated risk factors may lead to the development of lactacidosis.
+Symptoms: when using metformin at a dose of 85 g (42.5 times the maximum daily dose), the development of hypoglycemia was not observed, but in this case the development of lactic acidosis was observed.
+Significant overdose or associated risk factors can lead to the development of lactic acidosis.

-Treatment: in case of signs of lactacidosis the drug treatment should be stopped immediately, the patient should be urgently hospitalized and, having determined the lactate concentration, the diagnosis should be clarified.
-The most effective measure for lactate and metformin elimination from the body is hemodialysis.
+Treatment: if signs of lactic acidosis appear, treatment with the drug must be stopped immediately, the patient must be urgently hospitalized and, after determining the lactate concentration, the diagnosis must be clarified.
+The most effective measure for removing lactate and metformin from the body is hemodialysis.
 Symptomatic treatment is also carried out.

 ---|---|